 - Pharmacist: ACCEPTED

 - Supervisor: ACCEPTED

 Applicants deemed eligible by the Committee on Admissions will be scheduled for a personal interview.
 Interviews will be conducted in person in Morgantown, WV at the School of Pharmacy.
 In special circumstances, we can accommodate virtual interviews.
 Interviews typically last about 30 minutes and are followed by a tour and debriefing totaling a two-hour time commitment.

 Within two weeks after the interview, a candidate will receive an e-mail designating their assignment to one of three possible categories:

 - Provisional Admission - The applicant will be admitted into the class provided that any and all outstanding prerequisite coursework is completed satisfactorily by August before fall semester coursework begins.
 Also, the applicant must remain free of any violations of the Code of Conduct of the School of Pharmacy and West Virginia University or any law that would prevent their licensure as an intern.
 Applicants offered admission must send a non-refundable tuition deposit to hold their place in the class.

 - Deferred - A final decision will not be made on the applicant until all interviews are completed or all spring grades have been received.

 - Denied - The candidate is not competitive for admission this cycle.

-If a candidate is admitted, he/she must accept or decline the offer of admission within the time period stated in the letter offering admission.
+If a candidate is admitted, they must accept or decline the offer of admission electronically within the time period stated in the e-mail offering admission.